SeaTurtleID2022: A long-span dataset for reliable sea turtle re-identification: Introduction

-Even though the main focus here is animal re-identification and properly evaluating associated algorithms by using the timestamps, the SeaTurtleID dataset can be used for the evaluation and testing of several fundamental problems including: (i) object detection, (ii) semantic segmentation, (iii) weakly supervised semantic segmentation, (iv) 3D reconstruction, and (v) concept drift analysis.
+Even though the SeaTurtleID2022 dataset is intended primarily as an animal re-identification benchmark, it can be used for the evaluation and testing of several fundamental problems, including: (i) object detection, (ii) instance segmentation, (iii) fully- and weakly supervised semantic segmentation, (iv) 3D reconstruction, and (v) concept drift analysis.

-We stress that SeaTurtleID lacks common drawbacks of other (human) re-identification datasets.
-In particular, face identification datasets typically contain racial bias, the photographs have low resolution, are restricted to limited poses, have limited time spans and are either artificially generated \cite{Bae_2023_WACV}, or collected by crawling the internet \cite{LFWTechUpdate}, raising privacy concerns.
+We stress that SeaTurtleID2022 lacks common drawbacks of other (human) re-identification datasets.
+In particular, face-id datasets typically contain low-resolution photographs, are restricted to limited poses, have limited time spans, and are either artificially generated\,\cite{Bae_2023_WACV}, or collected by crawling the internet\,\cite{LFWTechUpdate}, raising privacy concerns.

-We summarise the major contributions of our paper: \begin{itemize} \itemsep{-0.25em} \item We provide the high-quality dataset -- SeaTurtleID -- the first large-scale dataset for sea turtle identification in the wild containing 7774 photographs of the 400 individual turtles collected over 12 years (2010--2021).
-We provide metadata for every photograph, namely identity labels, head orientation labels, head segmentation masks and bounding boxes. \item Crucially, for re-identification benchmarking, we provide a timestamp for every photograph. \item We provide empirical evidence that a time-unaware split of the dataset into reference and query sets leads to a significant overestimation bias compared to a bias-corrected time-aware split approach.
-Thus, we argue that database curators should include timestamps in metadata. \end{itemize}